sympathizer - one who or that which sympathizes; esp. one disposed to agree with or approve a party, cause, etc.; a backer-up

 sage Asita (also called Kala Devala) - King Suddhodana's teacher and religious adviser, who predicted that his child will become Buddha + sanitas (l) - health, sanity.

-bracelet - an ornamental ring or band worn on the arm or wrist; a fetter for the wrist, hand-cuff + bracelets (Slang) - handcuffs + Buddha's sister tried to teach him to wear bracelets.
+bracelet - an ornamental ring or band worn on the arm or wrist; a fetter for the wrist, hand-cuff + bracelets (Slang) - handcuffs.

-grill - to subject to severe questioning; to broil on a gridiron over or before a fire (some martyrs were tortured on a grill)
+grill - to subject to severe questioning; to broil on a gridiron over or before a fire.

-mango trick - an Indian juggling trick in which a mango-tree appears to spring up and bear fruit within an hour or two + monkey tricks.
+mango trick - an Indian juggling trick in which a mango-tree appears to spring up and bear fruit within an hour or two.

 shady - shaded, producing or affording shade